xenon007/ai-engineering-hub/README.md

 Welcome to the **AI Engineering Hub**!

 ## 🌟 Why This Repo?

 AI Engineering is advancing rapidly, and staying at the forefront requires both deep understanding and hands-on experience.
-Here, you will find:
-- In-depth tutorials on **LLMs and RAGs, featuring MCP**
-- Real-world **AI agent** applications
-- Examples to implement, adapt, and scale in your projects
+In this repo you'll find 70+ hands-on tutorials on MCP, RAG and AI Angets with full code implementation.

 ---
 ## 📬 Stay Updated with Our Newsletter!